 Tidal waters that are impaired for part or all of the indicated Bay segment by toxic chemicals based on each state's implementation of the Clean Water Act.

-Short-term trend (10-year trend)
+Short-term trend (2006-2012)

-Change from previous year
+Change from previous reporting year (2010-2012)

 Between 2010 and 2012, the portion of the Bay partially or fully impaired by chemical contaminants rose from 72.2 percent of segments analyzed to 73.9 percent of segments analyzed.

 Between the two reporting years, the number of segments analyzed rose from 89 to 92.
 This better aligned the data’s segmentation with that used in the Bay’s “pollution diet,” or Total Maximum Daily Load (TMDL).
 The additional segments add more detail and may more accurately capture the extent of tidal impairments.
 But they were not listed as impaired, and may have slightly deflated 2012’s percentage relative to previous years.
 The increase in impaired segments that took place between 2010 and 2012—from 65 to 68—are the result of revisions in listing geography rather than new data.

 While our partners are working to reduce the impacts of toxics on our environment, there may be little positive change in the short term.
 Even if fewer toxics are delivered to rivers and streams, many impaired waterways have persistent problems with the accumulation of PCBs and other toxics in fish tissue.
 The presence of these toxics in affected fish will not decrease quickly.

 This data is based on the 303(d) assessments—or lists of impaired and threatened waters—that Maryland, Virginia and the District of Columbia submit to the U.S. Environmental Protection Agency every other year.